Ztoc/LiveSearch_JS-HTMl-CSS/README.md

   - Show us that you know clean code best practices
   - And show off how front-end development should be done.

+- CSS3: Responsivity, use of pseudo elements, HTML entities and complexity of solution

+  - Surprise us with interesting solutions and show off your skills!
+  - NOTE: Solution based on premade CSS frameworks will be completely discarded

+<br/><br/>
 Please note: You need to write the code and complete this task yourself.<br/>
 Copy/pasted code from StackOverflow, Github or other sources will be disqualified.<br/>
 And do not forget that your code should be bug free, otherwise it would be rejected!